 After the long winter months, many people feel depleted, both physically and mentally.
-Here are seven ideas for a “springtime recharge” of your body and mind:
+Here are seven ideas for a “springtime wellness refresh” of your body and mind:

 Limit your intake of processed foods, sugar and alcohol, and ramp up the green veggies, fruits, lean proteins, healthy fats and whole grains.
 Eating a balanced breakfast can help you avoid feeling drained by mid-morning.